ucsd-cse8a-f18/ucsd-cse8a-f18.github.io/index.md

 </tr>
 </table>

-*Discussion* There are two kinds of discussion section: Supplemental Instruction will facilitate study-session group summaries of class content and practice exercises; TA review sessions will demo tools and answer questions about the programming assignment specifications.
+<b>Discussion</b> There are two kinds of discussion section: Supplemental Instruction will facilitate study-session group summaries of class content and practice exercises; TA review sessions will demo tools and answer questions about the programming assignment specifications.
 You can attend any discussion section(s) you like; attending discussion section counts towards your <a href="#engage">Engagement</a> with the class.

 <table class="table table-striped">
 <thead>